Skip to main content

 Do not send dry cleaning wastewater to a septic system or storm sewer.
 You have three options for disposing of wastewater:

-• Get permission to discharge it to your local wastewater treatment plant; contact them to learn what is required.
-In the Twin Cities metro area, this is usually Metropolitan Council Environmental Services.
+• get permission to discharge it to your local wastewater treatment plant; contact them to learn what is required; in the Twin Cities metropolitan area, this is usually Metropolitan Council Environmental Services

-• Treat wastewater to below 0.7 milligrams/liter of perc before evaporation.
-Keep proof of this on site, either from the manufacturer or lab test results.
+• treat wastewater to below 0.7 milligrams/liter of perc before evaporation; keep proof of this on site, either from the manufacturer or lab test results (40 CFR 261.24 Toxicity characteristic)

 Local regulation